CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [PowerShell Syntax Highlighting]: https://meta.stackoverflow.com/q/408345/9935654
 [How to convert decimal to hexadecimal variable?]: https://stackoverflow.com/a/57999927/9935654
 [How to display Unicode character names and their hexadecimal codes with PowerShell?]: https://stackoverflow.com/a/65752442/9935654
+[deno relative path issue]: https://stackoverflow.com/a/71073700/9935654
+[How do I create an HTML table with a fixed/frozen left column and a scrollable body?]: https://stackoverflow.com/a/73257929/9935654
+[how to provide the date as filename using javascript?]: https://stackoverflow.com/a/55509019/9935654
+[How to get current working directory using vba?]: https://stackoverflow.com/a/19824472/9935654
+[Convert object array to hash map, indexed by an attribute value of the Object]: https://stackoverflow.com/a/26265095/9935654
+[How to view code coverage as html for Flutter in Windows?]: https://stackoverflow.com/a/76495431/9935654

 {{< /table/bootstrap-table >}}